-I have taught physics at Muir and Marshall High Schools in Pasadena and Dos Pueblos High School in Santa Barbara, chemistry at San Marcos High school in Santa Barbara, algebra at Santa Barbara City College, computer science at the University of California at Santa Barbara, and math at Napa Valley College.
+I have taught physics at Muir and Marshall High Schools in Pasadena and Dos Pueblos High School in Santa Barbara, chemistry at San Marcos High School in Santa Barbara, math at Santa Barbara City College and Napa Valley College, and computer science at the University of California at Santa Barbara.

 I am currently Director of Engineering at Shoonya Digital, combining my fascination with linguistics and programming.

 You can send me mail at andrewzboard at gmail dot com.
 For prospective employers, here’s my résumé.

 What’s with the favicon?
 (I.e. the little icon associated with this page, displayed on some browsers next to the URL.)
 Here is a magnified version of the icon, next to a Z-Board.
 See the similarity?

 ana-grabr An iPhone app that helps you create anagrams.
 You can walk your way down the “decision tree”, picking words or backing out if you hit a dead end.
 It’s free!

 gear-grafr Another iPhone app that plots gear ratios for bicycles.
 It costs (all of) $0.99.

 Graph Clock A 24-hour clock that is a little puzzle for you to figure out.